V07 · Stream 01 · Channel 1

 Primary-source-only citation discipline

-The Pinder article is cited per the SMU CGI primary-sources-only rule as primary scholarship.
+The Pinder article is cited as the principal academic formulation of the Delaware-law theory referenced in the Atkins keynote.
+Pinder is scholarship, not primary Delaware law; the Delaware Supreme Court has not adjudicated the proper-subject question.
 The Michigan Business & Entrepreneurial Law Review citation is the URL target for any footnote in SMU CGI deliverables citing Pinder.
 Practitioner-blog summaries of Pinder may be cited as secondary sources but are not acceptable URL targets for the Pinder reference itself.

 The SEC Chair endorsement